 What if the training plan is unable to be completed within 28 days of nomination?

-NTOs may apply to DIS for an extension at least 5 business days in advance of the 28 day deadline, via the online application available on the Skills website.
+NTOs may apply to the Department for Education for an extension at least 5 business days in advance of the 28 day deadline, via the online application available on the Skills website.

 Is there a requirement to periodically review training plans?

 Yes.
 Training plans are required to be reviewed at least once every six months.
-Evidence of the reviews is not required to be provided to DIS, however the NTO will be required to maintain evidence of the reviews and may be required to provide DIS with a copy, if requested.
+Evidence of the reviews is not required to be provided to Department for Education, however the NTO will be required to maintain evidence of the reviews and may be required to provide Department for Education with a copy, if requested.